Marge Gets a Job: Plot

 The Simpson family's house needs its foundation repaired, but the family does not have enough money to afford the repairs.
-When a job opens at Springfield Nuclear Power Plant (because Mr. Burns has forced the retirement of an employee who has worked at the plant for 45 years), Marge decides to apply for the job opening so she and Homer can collectively earn enough money to pay for the foundation repair.
+When a job opens at Springfield Nuclear Power Plant, after Mr. Burns forced an employee who worked at the plant for 45 years into retirement, Marge decides to apply for the job opening so she and Homer can collectively earn enough money to pay for the foundation repair.
 After Lisa helps Marge write a resumé, Marge is hired.
 Mr. Burns becomes infatuated with Marge.

 Meanwhile, Bart, after making several excuses to avoid taking a test, is forced to take the test by his teacher, Edna Krabappel.
 She places him alone outside the classroom, hands him the test, and leaves.
 A captive wolf escapes from a taping of The Krusty the Clown Show and attacks Bart outside the classroom.
 He cries "Wolf!" but Edna, who advised him to read "The Boy Who Cried Wolf", ignores him.
 Groundskeeper Willie rescues Bart by fighting the wolf, giving Bart time to return to his classroom.
 Since he feels that he will not be believed if he tells the truth, Bart says, with apparent honesty, that he made up the story.
 He then passes out and Edna realizes that Bart really was attacked.

 In an effort to impress Marge, Mr. Burns gives her a promotion, before coming onto her.
 When she tells him that she is married, he fires her from her position.
 She threatens to sue Mr. Burns for wrongful firing and enlists the help of Lionel Hutz.
 While Hutz has a strong case, he flees in terror after discovering Mr. Burns has ten high-priced lawyers.
 Homer stands up to Mr. Burns and admonishes him for sexually harassing Marge.
 Mr. Burns is impressed by Homer's devotion to Marge and decides to arrange a private concert for them featuring Tom Jones, who had previously been taken captive by Burns after Marge told him she was a fan of Jones's music.